geminilabs/site-reviews-v2/README.md

 #### Current Features

+- [new] Akismet integration to provide spam-validation
+- [new] Autocomplete AssignedTo metabox
 - Actively developed and supported
 - Ajax pagination of reviews
 - Assign reviews to a Post/Page ID